The Problem with Working from Home — and Why the Mountains Fix It

 Remote teams face a specific challenge that solo workers do not: distributed collaboration tends to flatten relationships into task lists and status updates.
 An offsite in the mountains changes that dynamic in ways that a hotel conference room never will.

-Our 7-day Dual Campus Experience, which moves teams between our Tirthan and Jibhi properties mid-week, is built around exactly this model: structured work time during the day, shared experiences in the evenings, and the kind of environment that makes both possible.
-Browse our packages to find the right format for your team.
+Our 7-day Mountain Focus package is built around exactly this model: structured work time during the day, shared experiences in the evenings, and the kind of environment that makes both possible.

 Getting to Jibhi from Delhi is straightforward: a direct overnight Volvo bus to Aut or Bhuntar, followed by a two-hour taxi through the valley.
 Door to desk in under twelve hours.
 From Chandigarh, the same journey takes seven.
 Most guests arrive on a Sunday and settle in before Monday morning's first call.

 We have properties at two points in the valley — riverside in Tirthan and forest-edge in Jibhi — each with a different character.
 The Tirthan property suits guests who want the sound of moving water and easy access to the Great Himalayan National Park.
-The Jibhi property, set back in the forest, is quieter and more secluded — a better fit for deep-focus solo work or writing.
+The Jibhi property, set back in the forest, is quieter and more secluded.